ergoplatform/ergodocs/docs/eco/rosen/rosen-tokenomics.md

 We collaborated with Zengate for Catalyst, as it involves Cardano politics, an area that falls within their realm of expertise.

 We have successfully completed and received funds from milestone 3 and have submitted milestone 4 for F10 funding.

+## Why is the RSN token needed?

+- Capital Formation.
+Development has costs.
+Also need to form liquidity on the market.
+- Creates incentives (event-based emission).

+See [this answer](https://youtu.be/5p-xmILkS2c?t=1455) from Armeanio in the Weekly Update & AMA - December 14th 2023.